If it's not evident by now, my goals in designing the house have been:

 11. The deck.

-12. The coat closet and storage room in the foyer.
-These angled corners provide the added benefit of making more efficient use of space: both storage areas get to be larger without sacrificing smooth egress through the foyer.
+13. The angled corners of the coat closet and Kitty Central ("storage," above) in the foyer make more efficient use of space: both storage areas get to be larger without sacrificing smooth egress through the foyer to The Canyon.

-My home won't appear in House Beautiful or Architectural Digest (as if I cared either way), but at least it won't show up at McMansion Hell—an awesome website that leaves me in stitches!
+I know that my home will never appear in House Beautiful or Architectural Digest (as if I really cared), but at least it won't show up at McMansion Hell—an awesome website that leaves me in stitches!